trpc-group/trpc-cpp/docs/en/basic_tutorial.md

         handle_thread_num: 6
 ```

 You can choose to merge or separate threadmodel runtime.
-Here we take the separated threadmodel runtime as an example.
+Here we take the separate threadmodel runtime as an example.

 For detailed separate or merge runtime configuration, please refer to [Framework Configuration](framework_config_full.md).